The initiative marks the beginning of a new partnership with Tampa Electric

 - Each of the park’s 310 trash cans (consisting of both waste and recycle only at a 1-to-1 rate) are made out of 330 recycled milk jugs

-- LEGOLAND Florida has map recycling stations to avoid the waste of park maps that guests can acquire at the beginning sections of the park
+- LEGOLAND Florida has industrial waste water solutions and a map recycling stations to avoid the waste of park maps that guests can acquire at the beginning sections of the park

 - The LEGOLAND Water Park holds 26 benches and 88 trashcans made entirely out of recyclable materials